 The team is a resource for JCC faculty and staff to report student behaviors of concern.
 Its intent is to provide early support and intervention to students, but not to stigmatize them or enable profiling.
 In addition, it is meant to assist students to receive needed accommodations, assist with academic stressors, and to increase and enhance opportunities for student success.
 In some cases there may be no violation of campus rules, as such, but the behavior may evoke alarm or concern among involved persons.
 The team creates an approach that integrates information among offices and takes advantage of the strengths and valuable services that various departments provide.
 The team provides an early intervention resource for JCC faculty, staff, and students to consult on student behaviors of: distressing, disruptive, or threatening behaviors of concern.

 You are BIT's best resource because you may be familiar to the student.
 If you are comfortable doing so, tell the student that you are concerned and ask if he/she is ok.
-In many cases, students will indicate that he/she could use some help and you can refer them to the JCC's Counseling Center Cattaraugus County Campus 716.376.7508, Jamestown Campus 716.338.1007, North County Extension Center at 716.338.6527 or 6528.
+In many cases, students will indicate that he/she could use some help and you can refer them to JCC's Counseling and Career Center on the Cattaraugus County Campus 716.376.7508, Jamestown Campus 716.338.1007, North County Extension Center at 716.338.6527 or 6528.